Internship and establishment of the official

 You can also request a deferral of your appointment as a probationary official if you are pregnant.

-Whether you request a deferral of your appointment as a probationary public servant because of your medical condition or because of your pregnancy condition, the deferral cannot exceed one year.
+Whether you request a postponement of your appointment as a probationary public servant because of your state of health or because of your state of pregnancy, the postponement cannot exceed one year.

-However, when the internship takes place in a school or training institute, your appointment may be postponed to the date of entry into training of the next promotion.
+However, when the internship takes place in a school or training institute, your appointment may be postponed until the date the next promotion enters training.

-You can also request a deferral of your appointment as a probationary public servant if you meet the following 3 conditions:
+You can also request a deferral of your appointment as a probationary official if you meet the following 3 conditions:

-- You reside in an overseas territory on the date of your admission to the contest or internal promotion
+• You reside in an overseas territory on the date of your admission to the competition or internal promotion

-- And you must begin, within less than 2 months of your admission, a probationary period or a period of training in the metropolitan area
+• And you must start, within less than 2 months of your admission, a probationary period or a training period in the metropolitan area

 This deferral may not exceed one year.
-However, when the internship takes place in a school or training institute, your appointment may be postponed to the date of entry into training of the next promotion.
+However, when the internship takes place in a school or training institute, your appointment may be postponed until the date the next promotion enters training.

-It is also possible to request the postponement of your appointment as a probationary official if you are already a full civil servant and you are in one of the following situations at the time of your appointment as a probationary official:
+It is also possible to request the postponement of your appointment as a probationary official if you are already an official and you are in one of the following situations at the time of your appointment as a probationary official:

 Your appointment as a probationary public servant may be postponed until the end of your leave.